How to Navigate the Experience of Miscarriage, Stillbirth, or Infertility

 “Jehovah is Strength”: Finding Jesus in the Darkest Place

 After some time and healing, just when I felt I was finally in a good place, we found out we were pregnant again.
 I was terrified—I didn’t want to experience the pain again.
-In the past, we’d never made it past nine weeks.
-This time, nine weeks came and went.
+In the past, we’d never made it past nine weeks. for the first time, nine weeks came and went.
 Before too long, we were out of the first trimester.
-We began getting baby gifts almost weekly from invested friends and family.
+We began getting baby gifts almost weekly from invested friends and family members.
 Everyone knew this was a miracle unfolding.
 Before we knew it, it was time to find out the gender.
 A few days before our appointment, my wife had a dream she was feeding a baby boy named Henry.
 Imagine our excitement when we went to our appointment and found out it was a boy!
 The prospect of having a son to watch football with and take fishing was thrilling.

 Unfortunately, the appointment wasn’t all positive.
 Up to this point, we’d had zero issues—a feat we hadn’t accomplished before.
 While our baby boy was very active and seemed healthy, he was rather small.
-A few days before Valentine’s Day 2020, we had another ultrasound.
+A few days before Valentine’s Day 2020, we had a follow-up ultrasound.
 Heather was nervous and had a bad feeling, but I was just excited.
 After about five minutes, I could see the baby had grown but was still small.

 The technician got up and explained she needed to speak with the doctor.
 An agonizing few minutes passed, only for the doctor to come in as the bearer of bad news: our baby boy’s heart had stopped beating.
 The next day, we went to the labor and delivery room to deliver the baby, whom we’d named after the baby in my wife’s dream—Henry.
 Henry Hezekiah Johnson.
 Hezekiah comes from the Old Testament and means “Jehovah is strength.”

-I still couldn’t believe we had a stillborn baby—it’s one of those things you only hear about; it never happens to you.
+I still couldn’t believe we had a stillbirth—it’s one of those things you only hear about; it never happens to you.
 It started as a heartbreaking experience, but let me tell you, Jehovah truly was our strength through it all, and our time in the delivery room was filled with joy and peace.
 At times, staff would come in and say, “Sorry for your loss,” the only reminder that this was “supposed” to be a sad event.
 We didn’t feel it, though.
 It’s been sad since.
 It’s been hard.
 But God was with us in that room, and so was baby Henry.
 We felt them.
 Henry fulfilled his purpose here—so many lives were touched.

 A few months later, Heather’s doctor wrote us a letter, revealing she went through the same experience with her own baby girl shortly after us.
 She said she drew on our experience to aid her.
 So what I’m saying is that God uses these experiences for a purpose.
 If you don’t believe in God, start believing in Him.
 He is there; He has a plan and a purpose for all things.
 Otherwise, take comfort in knowing you can be someone else’s strength.

-What to Do When the Battle Comes to You
+Coping Strategies When the Battle Comes to You

 For her sake and yours, talk about it.
 Listen to music that breaks you down.
 Pray together.
 Cry a bit, feel it.
 Hold each other.
 Grieve the loss of your little one.
 Don’t blame yourself or your wife.
 Lead your wife through this—don’t skirt around it.
 Get outside; swing an axe at logs for an hour.
 Go on a hike.
 Nature was healing for us, and the physical activity helped burn off the pain a bit.
 Lastly, remember that we don’t control this.
 Leave it in the hands of the Creator.